 In Australia, the film was originally passed uncut with an R 18+ in 1983 by the Australian censors but was later banned when reviewed in 1985.
 Fourteen minutes of the film were cut in Germany in order to keep the film from an X-rating.

-A loose remake was released in 2010.
+A very loose remake was released in 2010.

 “Beautifully scuzzy and brazenly bizarre, Charles Kaufman’s original version of Mother’s Day is a deft mix of pitch-black comedy and fairly effective and disturbing horror.
 The performances are wonderfully over the top and the locations amazingly filthy, giving this one a look and feel all its own.”
 Rock!
 Shock!
 Pop!